haiwera-silk-cd/magento-devdocs/guides/v2.3/ui_comp_guide/components/ui-wysiwyg.md

 }
 ```

-Your form must then use a data provider that inherits from `ModifierPoolDataProvider`.
-For example:
+Your form must then use a data provider that inherits from `ModifierPoolDataProvider`. 例如:

 #### `Test\Module\Model\DataProvider`
 {:.no_toc}